Gdów

 Gdów is a village in Wieliczka County, Lesser Poland Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Gdów.

 History

 Archaeological excavations conducted in and around Gdów attest that settlements existed in the area in the Paleolithic, Neolithic and Bronze Ages.

-From the records of Jan Długosz (pl) the first permanent settlement was founded in the eleventh century by the wealthy Gedkę Family (pl), bearing the Griffin (pl) coat of arms, who probably also founded the church.
+From the records of Jan Długosz the first permanent settlement was founded in the eleventh century by the wealthy Gedko of Gryf coat of arms, who probably also founded the church.
 The church was reported for the first time in 1272 in a document that is the oldest document discovered to-date referencing Gdów.
-A major influence on the development of Gdów was its location at the crossroads of trade routes leading to Hungary and Austria, Kraków to Limanowa (pl) and Bochnia (pl) to Myślenice (pl).
+A major influence on the development of Gdów was its location at the crossroads of trade routes leading to Hungary and Austria, Kraków to Limanowa and Bochnia to Myślenice.
 Larger development of the settlement was hampered by the Raba river which often burst its banks.